A New Method of Modelling Tuneable Lasers with Functional Composition: A New Model

 \subsection{Non-Dimensionalization}

 The structure of each process of the laser can be better understood by re-scaling the time, energy, and amplitude.
-Specifically, the time shall be scaled by the characteristic modulation time which is proportional to the pulse duration, the energy by the saturation energy, and the amplitude will be scaled so that it is consistent:
+Nominal values for tuneable lasers are shown in Table \ref{tab:values}.
+Knowing experimental durations and energies, the table suggests the convenient scalings: